deephaven/deephaven-core/web/WebDevelopersGuide.md

  * `findColumn(String named):Column` - Retrieve a column by the given name.
 You should prefer to always retrieve a new Column instance instead of caching a returned value.
  * `findColumns(String[] named):Column[]` - Retrieve multiple columns specified by the given names.
- * `formatRowColor(String color, String condition = '', String type = 'BACKGROUND'): CustomColumnColor` - Format entire rows matching the specified condition.
-Return a `CustomColumnColor` object to apply using `applyCustomColumns` with the parameters specified.
+ * `formatRowColor(String expression): CustomColumn` - Format entire rows colors using the expression specified.
+Returns a `CustomColumn` object to apply using `applyCustomColumns` with the parameters specified.
  * `inputTable():Promise<InputTable>` - If .hasInputTable is true, you may call this method to gain access to an InputTable object which can be used to mutate the data within the table.
 If the table is not an Input Table, the promise will be immediately rejected.